 Information tables are to attract students to the display, information and your representatives.
 Organizational representatives are not to approach students moving through the building who do not overtly show interest in the information.

 Any organization which does not abide by these policies will be asked to cease and desist.
 Any further violation will result in the cancellation of the current and all future information tables and any other on-campus recruitment activity.

-For third party recruiters, visit the guidelines as posted by the National Association of Colleges and Employers.
+For Third Party Recruiter policies, visit the guidelines as published by the National Association of Colleges and Employers.

 Cancellations and Refunds

 - All cancellations must be emailed to firstname.lastname@example.org

 - Cancellations received 10 business days prior to the event will receive a full refund.

 - An organization who is a no-show for an event or cancels after the deadline may not be able to attend future events and may also lose recruiting privileges.